astramieri/aws-cloud-practitioner/docs/s3/s3_storage_classes.md

         - content distribution
 - **S3 Infrequent Access**
     - data that is less frequently accessed, but requires rapid access when needed
-    - lower costs thatn S3 standard but you will have a cost on retrieva
+    - **lower costs than S3 Standard but you will have a cost on retrieval**
+    - two sub-classes:
         - **S3 Standard - Infrequent Access (S3 Standard IA)**
             - 99.99% availability
             - use cases: disaster recovery, backups
         - **S3 One Zone - Infrequent Access (S3 One Zone IA)**
             - 99.999999999% availability in a sigle AZ (data lost when AZ is destroyed)
             - 99.5% availability
             - use cases: storing secondary backup copies of premises data or data you can recreate
 - **S3 Glacier**
     - low cost object storage meant for archiving/backup
-    - pricing: pay for storage + pay for retrieval
+    - **pricing: pay for storage + pay for retrieval**
+    - three sub-classes:
         - **S3 Glacier Instant Retrieval**
             - millisecond retrieval, great for data accessed once a quarter
             - minimum storage duration is 90 days
         - **S3 Glacier Flexibile Retrieval**
             - 3 flexibility data back:
                 - expedited (1 to 5 minutes)
                 - standard (between 3 to 5 hours)
                 - bulk (between 5 to 12 hours)
             - minimum storage duration is 90 days
         - **S3 Glacier Deep Archive**
             - long term storage
             -lower costs
             - 2 tiers:
                 - standard (12 hours)
                 - bulk (48 hours)
             - minimum storage duration is 180 days
 - **S3 Intellingent Tiering**
     - small monthly monitoring and auto-tiering fee
     - moved objects automatically between access tiers based on usage